Mango Coconut Jelly. Naturally sweetened, refreshing, delicious, and vegan. Made with fresh mangos, this light dessert is simple to make.

 FAQ

-Agar agar powder was not activated with enough heat.
-After whisking the agar agar powder into your cold mango or coconut liquid, bring the liquid to boiling point for at least 45 seconds while whisking.
+For jelly to set, the agar agar powder needs to be activated with enough heat.
+After whisking the agar agar powder into your cold mango or coconut liquid, bring the liquid to boiling point for at least 60 seconds while whisking.
 If you don’t reach boiling point, the agar agar will not activate creating a jelly like consistency.
-In fact, it’ll stay liquidy.
+In fact, it’ll stay runny.

 📖 Recipe